piyushrsingh/Melanoma-Detection-Assignment/README.md

 # Melanoma-Detection-Assignment
 # Project Name
-> In this assignment, we built a multiclass classification model using a custom convolutional neural network in TensorFlow.
+> In this assignment, we will built a multiclass classification model using a custom convolutional neural network in TensorFlow.

 ## Table of Contents